 What about other beliefs?

 Of course, there are things people believe that have nothing to do with religion.
+There are other components of culture that influence belief.
 There are things people begin to believe as adults, long after we’ve developed the capacity for critical thought.
 Do we choose those beliefs?

 Still, I’d argue, no. When we receive new information, we either find it convincing or we don’t.
-Regardless of which side we land on, our “decision” to believe or not is based on a whole lot of unrelated background.
+It doesn’t matter which side we land on.
+Our “decision” to believe or not is based on a whole lot of unrelated background.
 There are many factors that influence whether we believe or not: